Most Recalled Vehicles of 2018

 Large vehicle recalls, like the Takata airbag recall, are typically announced on national news outlets.
 However, smaller recalls may not make the news.

 Manufacturers are supposed to reach out to auto owners affected by a recall.
 Unfortunately, people move, cars get sold to new owners, and oftentimes recall information doesn’t always get to the current owner.

 NTHSA reports that vehicle owners are often less motivated to seek a recall remedy for a matter they perceive to be low risk.
 For example, one report indicates the older a vehicle is, the less likely the owner is to either know about the recall or take steps to fix it.
 High-end luxury vehicles like Ferrari, Tesla, and Porsche have some of the highest recall completion rates.

 Even with strict regulations and oversight, auto parts and vehicles continue to be recalled with alarming frequency.
 Unfortunately, a defective vehicle may cause an accident, injury, or worse.

-If you or someone you care about is injured while driving in North Carolina, the injury attorneys at the DeMayo Law Offices are available to assist you 24/7.
+If you or someone you care about is injured while driving in North Carolina, DeMayo Law Offices is available to assist you 24/7.